Traveling with children

 What is it?

-Your child must have a valid passport or identity card.
-Even if your child is under 14 years old.
+Your child must have a valid passport or identity card, even if they are younger than 14 years of age.

-Are you traveling abroad with your children and they have a different last name?
-Then this can cause problems at passport control at the airport.
-The parents, guardians or persons who have authority over the child must give you this permission.
+Are you traveling abroad with your children and do they have a different surname?
+This could cause problems at passport control at the airport.
+The parents, guardians, or persons who have authority over the child must give you permission.

 When a parent traveling alone needs permission

-There are several possible situations in which a parent travels alone with a minor child.
+There are various situations in which a parent may travel alone with a minor child.
 For example:

 What do I need?

-• Your child needs his or her own passport or identity card.
+• Your child needs their own passport or identity card.

 • If necessary: the completed and signed consent form.

-• If necessary: an extract from the register of custody.
+• If necessary: an extract from thecustody register

 Your child is traveling with another adult

-If your child is under the age of 18 and is traveling abroad with another adult, permission is required from the custodial parent(s).
-For example, a vacation with a grandfather, grandmother or the parents of a friend.
-You can arrange this with the form "permission to travel abroad with a minor".
+If your child is under 18 years of age and is traveling abroad with another adult, permission from the parent(s) with parental authority is required.
+Examples include a vacation with a grandparent or the parents of a friend.
+You can arrange this using the form 'permission to travel abroad with a minor'.

 How does it work?

-Keep in mind additional rules and extensive checks by the Royal Military Police at the borders.
-The Royal Military Police checks parents traveling alone with a child into or out of the Schengen area.
+Please note that there are additional rules and extensive checks by the Royal Netherlands Marechaussee at the borders.
+The Royal Netherlands Marechaussee checks parents who are traveling into or out of the Schengen area with only one child.
 This is done to prevent international child abduction.